private-octopus/picoquic/doc/socket_loop.md

   the local socket.
 If the value is left to `AF_UNSPEC`, two sockets will be created, one for `AF_INET` (IPv4), and one for `AF_INET6` (IPv6).

+* `local_addr`: optional local address to which the socket will be bound, as a `sockaddr_storage`.
+If the address family is left to `AF_UNSPEC` (the default after zero initialization), sockets are bound to the wildcard address and listen on all interfaces.
+If an address is set, a single socket of that address family is created and bound to that address and to `local_port`; the port inside `local_addr` is ignored.
+  Setting `local_af` to a different family than `local_addr` is an error.

 * `dest_if`: the interface identifier that should be associated with the local socket, or 0.